Ways to Keep Your Home

 If you have a foreclosure court case, send a copy of the completed application and all documents to the mortgage company’s lawyer too.

 The process of completing the application to the mortgage company’s satisfaction can take time and effort.
+Pay attention to any letters the mortgage company sends you about your application and make sure you get them documents by any deadline they set.
 Don’t give up.

 If you need help filling out an application, contact a housing counselor by calling the DC Foreclosure Prevention Hotline at (202) 265-2255.

-2. The mortgage company will review your application.
+1. The mortgage company will review your application

 After the mortgage company has informed you that your application is complete, they have 30 days to let you know if you’re approved for a loan modification, denied, or if they need more information or documents.
 They might ask more questions about your income or hardship or for more financial documents before making their decision.
 The mortgage company could also review your application for other options besides a loan modification.